- Who We Are

-Gary and Margo volunteered for three summers in the Kids Camping Program at Kako Retreat Center, in Yukon River Delta, near Russian Mission.
-God placed on their hearts the valuable ministry of Kako in the Yukon River Delta and called them as full-time missionaries where they served for three more years.
-At Kako, Gary served as Pastor and Camp Director.
-Margo worked as an assistant bookkeeper, home school teacher for missionary kids, and helped out with cooking and housekeeping.
-Arctic Barnabas missionaries made regular visits to Kako to help out with retreats, encourage, counsel, and love the staff.
+Before their involvement with ABM, they volunteered for three summers in the Kids’ Camping Program at Kako, in the Yukon River Delta, near Russian Mission.
+God placed this valuable ministry on their hearts and called them to a full-time camp ministry for three more years where Gary served as Pastor and Camp Director.
+Margo worked as an assistant bookkeeper, homeschool teacher for missionary kids, and helped with cooking and housekeeping.
+Arctic Barnabas missionaries made regular visits to Kako to help with retreats to encourage, counsel, and love the staff.

 After serving at Kako, the Poskenjaks felt God’s call for them to pastor the people working at Trident Seafood Plant and the native residents living in the Aleut village of Akutan.
 Throughout the Posenjak’s two and a half years in Akutan, ABM provided staff to fill in for Posenjak’s vacations and support for many community outreach events.